jokersandwich/redux-demo/counter/README.md

-# a counter with react and redux
+# a counter without react-redux